Best US Dollar Account UK

 US dollar accounts from OFX are tailored to online sellers looking to get paid in a range of global currencies.
 Receive and exchange payments in USD and 6 other major currencies, and access OFX’s range of currency risk management products as and when you need them.
 These include products like forward exchange contracts which can be used to lock in an exchange rate for a future payment, minimising the risk involved with fluctuations in the forex markets.

-• Currency conversion: 7 currencies offered
+• Supported currencies: 7 currencies offered

 • Other notable features: OFX transfers and currency conversion have no upfront fees but there will be a markup on the exchange rate used.
-Currency risk management products also available, with support of personal brokers
+Currency risk management products also available, with support of personal brokers.

 How to open a US dollar account in the UK